-Around November each year, Striped Marsh Frogs popping like popcorn!
+Around November each year, you might hear the Striped Marsh Frog's distinctive call.
 During spring and summer, males either call from the water or hidden places, such as under leaf litter or rocks.

 Striped Marsh Frogs lay masses of eggs which are easy to spot as they look like beaten egg whites with pepper in it.
-As well as this double life, they spend a lot of time in winter hibernating at which time they don’t need to eat.
+They spend a lot of time in winter hibernating at which time they don't need to eat.

-As the weather is warming up, your Striped Marsh Frogs are waking up and looking for a feed to fatten up for the mating season from September through to April, when they lay their eggs.
+As the weather is warming up, Striped Marsh Frogs are waking up and starting to fatten up for the mating season from September through to April, when they lay their eggs.

 These frogs are perfect for keeping summer insects at bay as they constantly eat anything that moves and fits in their mouth including house flies, blowflies, crickets, cockroaches, mosquitoes and their larvae, slugs, snails, beetles and even other frogs.